vitessio/website/content/en/docs/design-docs/query-serving/reserved-conn.md

 If a user uses temporary tables, Vitess will mark the tablet where the temp table lives as needing a reserved connection.
 Unlike the reserved connection setting for system variables, this is only for a single vttablet, not all connections.
 It will continue to require a reserved connection for that tablet until the user disconnects - removing the temp table is not enough.

+### LOCK() and reserved connections
+The MySQL locking functions allows users to work with user level locks.
+Since the locks are tied to the connection, and freeing lock has to be done in the same connection as the lock was aquired, use of these functions will force a connection to become a reserved connection.
+This connection is also kept alive so it does not time out due to inactivity.

 ### Shutting down reserved connections
+Whenever a connection gets transformed into a reserved connection, a fresh, clean connections is returned to the connection pool to replace it.
-Once the vtgate session that initiated the reserved connections disconnects, all reserved connections between the vttablets and MySQL are terminated, and fresh, clean connections are returned to the connection pool.
+Once the vtgate session that initiated the reserved connections disconnects, all reserved connections between the vttablets and MySQL are terminated.